 Among the 263 articles where protocol or data sharing would be relevant (excluding articles without some form of empirical data, model/modeling studies, and case studies or case series), there was one systematic review with a registered protocol on PROSPERO that included a University of York Centre for Reviews and Dissemination (CRD) number at the abstract level.

 There were six articles that either referenced their clinical trials identifier, included a link to ClinicalTrials.gov, or stated that a Clinical Trials repository link was available on the journal website.
 Five of these articles also had clinical trial identifiers at the PubMed level.
-Among the 11 articles that discussed supplementary data, database identifiers, or claimed that data was available upon request, two referenced data identifiers or accession numbers in their abstract (PMID: 22224476 [GenBank links under the “Publication type, MeSH terms, Secondary source ID” tab on PubMed], 27871817 [included links to the SILVA Database under the “LinkOut – more resources” tab on PubMed]).
+Among the 11 articles that discussed supplementary data, database identifiers, or claimed that data were available upon request, two referenced data identifiers or accession numbers in their abstract (PMID: 22224476 [GenBank links under the “Publication type, MeSH terms, Secondary source ID” tab on PubMed], 27871817 [included links to the SILVA Database under the “LinkOut – more resources” tab on PubMed]).

 Of 252 articles with empirical data, excluding case studies and case series, systematic reviews/meta-analyses, and cost effectiveness/decision analysis studies published between 2000 and 2017, five did not have an abstract on PubMed.
 Among the eight articles classified as partial or full replication studies based on information provided in the abstract and/or introduction, four had enough information in the abstract alone to establish whether they were replication studies.